You are here

 11.5 Conversion of small amounts of compensation to a lump sum payment/redemptions

 Small amounts of incapacity payments may be converted to a lump sum payment.
-This is referred to as a ‘redemption’ under the SRCA and may be referred to as a redemption or commutation under the MRCA (though those terms are not referenced in the legislation).
-The intention of the redemption/commutation provisions is to reduce the cost to the Commonwealth of administering small weekly payments and to provide the person with the benefit of access to a lump sum rather than a relatively small weekly benefit.
+This is referred to as a ‘redemption’ under the DRCA and may be referred to as a redemption or commutation under the MRCA (though those terms are not referenced in the legislation).
+Redemption of payments is a practical alternative to continuing to make long term payments, where a person's incapacity status is stable and unlikely to change.
+This reduces the cost to the Commonwealth of administering small weekly payments, and provides clients with the benefits of receiving incapacity payments early, and as a lump sum.

-A redemption has the effect of 'buying out' liability to make future weekly compensation payments.
+A redemption is a lump sum payment made in lieu of future weekly compensation payments.
 It does not affect liability to pay any other compensation under the same Act.

-The redemption eligibility ceiling amount (SRCA) or incapacity commutation limit (MRCA) is adjusted annually with effect from 1 July.
+The redemption eligibility ceiling amount (DRCA) or incapacity commutation limit (MRCA) is adjusted annually with effect from 1 July.
 The rates are published in CLIK.

 Redemptions are only available after the first 45 weeks of incapacity.

 Any weekly compensation benefits for 'partial' incapacity for duty which might be payable to serving members (for example, for loss of salary caused by a medically necessitated redeployment) are NOT to be redeemed since the member’s level of incapacity for duty can be considered to be likely to change in the future.

 Sections 30 and 137 allow for a determination to be made redeeming further weekly incapacity payments by way of a lump sum.

 Subsection 30(1) of the DRCA requires that a determination shall be made redeeming further weekly payments by the payment of a lump sum, where:

 there is liability to make weekly compensation payments under Section 19, 20, 21 or 21A; and